OpenBB-finance/OpenBB/website/content/bot/reference/discord/short_data/borrowed.md

 # borrowed

-Displays history of borrowed shares available and fee.
+This command allows the user to view the history of borrowed shares available and fees associated with the stock with the ticker symbol “AMD”.
+This can be a useful tool for traders and investors to track changes in share borrowing over time and to compare fees charged by different brokers.

 ### Usage